 Despite the ongoing strength of the country music industry, Nashville has also developed a strong punk scene and a strong rap scene, the last of which gave the city the name "Cashville."
 Nashville also played host to the making of PBS's "TV Worth Watching" campaign in the mid-'80s, with the original version, written by Craig Deitschmann and Timmy Tappan, sung by Los Angeles-based singer-songwriter duo Billy Davis and Marilyn McCoo and produced by Soundshop Productions.

-Nashville is the home of the Tennessee Titans NFL team (named in a reference to the classical auspices of the city), the Nashville Predators NHL team (named in reference to the saber-toothed tigers found beneath the city), and the Nashville Sounds minor league baseball team (named in reference to the country music industry).
-The city has been announced as the home of a future Major League Soccer franchise that will start play in 2020 as Nashville SC, taking over the name and history of the city's current team in the second-level USL Championship.
+Nashville is the home of the Tennessee Titans NFL team (named in a reference to the classical auspices of the city), the Nashville Predators NHL team (named in reference to the saber-toothed tiger fossils found beneath the city), the Nashville Sounds minor league baseball team (named in reference to the country music industry), and the most recent addition, Nashville SC in Major League Soccer.
+The MLS team started play in 2020, taking over the name and history of the city's former team in the second-level USL Championship.
 Music City is also home to four NCAA Division I programs:

 - Vanderbilt Commodores (Vanderbilt University) The city's best-known program by far, seeing that it's the only one that has an FBS (top-level) football team.
 Charter member of the Southeastern Conference.